itsjfx/jfx.ac/content/blog/logging-into-entra-id-fido2-firefox-linux.md

 Entra ID (formerly Azure AD) is a widely used IDP in many enterprise environments.
-Despite [Mozilla enabling FIDO2 support by default (as of 114.0)](https://www.mozilla.org/en-US/firefox/114.0/releasenotes), you cannot login to Entra ID with Firefox on Linux.
+Despite [Mozilla enabling FIDO2 support by default (as of 114.0)](https://www.mozilla.org/en-US/firefox/114.0/releasenotes), you cannot login to Entra ID with Firefox on Linux out of the box.

 The two are listed as incompatible [in Microsoft's documentation](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-fido2-compatibility#web-browser-support), but Chromium on Linux works fine.

 After some digging, I've found that Firefox works with simple workarounds.

 ## Workarounds